Topological zeta functions of complex plane curve singularities: Introduction

+Up to now, the positiveness of the conjecture has been confirmed only in particular cases, and finding a proof for the general case is still a widely open problem.
 Any proof for this conjecture can motivate the development of several fields of mathematics.
-However, up to now, its positiveness has been confirmed only in particular cases, and the problem of proving the monodromy conjecture is still widely open.

-In this article we revisit the works by F. Loeser \cite{Loe88} and B. Rodrigues \cite{Rod04} on the monodromy conjecture for curves with some new ideas.
-As a first step, we use toric modifications and the so-called toric modification tree for complex plane curve singularity to provide an inductive description of the local topological zeta function as well as its poles.
-Hence Theorems \ref{zeta-general} and \ref{truepoles} are important results of the article.
-The main theorem is the following.